pyccel/pyccel/docs/tutorials/testing_kernels.rst

     end do

 This makes the resulting code faster but it means that `epyccel` will need to be called again to get an updated version if the lambda function `test_func` is modified.
-On the other hand this means that both versions co-exist and are usable simultaneously:
+On the other hand this means that multiple versions of the accelerated function co-exist and are usable simultaneously:

 .. literalinclude:: ./testing_kernels.py
    :language: python